opsdroid/opsdroid/README.md

   https://opsdroid.github.io/ for more information.

 Options:
   --gen-config          Print an example config and exit.
   -v, --version         Print the version and exit.
+  -e, --edit-config     Edit configuration.yaml
+  -l, --view-log        Open opsdroid logs
   --help                Show this message and exit.
 ```

 ## Contributing